 Aetna Omacetaxine Mepesuccinate Coverage Criteria and Medical Necessity Requirements 2025

-CPB 0872 is Aetna's coverage policy for omacetaxine mepesuccinate, sold under the brand name Synribo.
-This is a protein synthesis inhibitor indicated for chronic myeloid leukemia (CML) — specifically for adult patients with CML in chronic or accelerated phase whose disease has become resistant or intolerant to two or more tyrosine kinase inhibitors (TKIs).
+CPB 0872 is the Aetna coverage policy governing omacetaxine mepesuccinate, sold under the brand name Synribo.
+This is a protein synthesis inhibitor used primarily in chronic myeloid leukemia (CML) when patients have failed or are intolerant to two or more tyrosine kinase inhibitors (TKIs).

 Coverage Indications at a Glance